What to expect at Tuesday’s January 6 committee hearing

 “Stop inspiring people to commit potential acts of violence,” he said, directing his remarks to Mr Trump.
 “Someone’s going to get hurt.
 Someone’s going to get shot.
 Someone’s going to get killed”.

-The select committee is also expected to hear from a third witness, Arizona House Speaker Rusty Bowers.
+The select committee is also expected to hear two other witnesses, Georgia election worker Wandrea Moss and Arizona House Speaker Rusty Bowers.

+Ms Moss, a former civil servant in the Fulton County, Georgia elections department, was targeted by Trump allies who claimed she had processed fake ballots for Mr Biden late on election night in 2020.

+The false claims drew mobs of Mr Trump’s supporters to her home and the death threats she recieved from them were so numerous that she was forced into hiding.
+The John F Kennedy library awarded her a Profile in Courage award for her work during the 2020 election.

-Mr Bowers, a Republican, was honoured with a John F Kennedy Profile in Courage award for his refusal to bow to pressure from Mr Trump and his allies, who had pushed him to call a special legislative session to rescind Arizona’s electoral votes for Mr Biden after the Democrat became just the second Democrat in history to carry the Grand Canyon State.
+Mr Bowers, a Republican, was also honoured with a John F Kennedy Profile in Courage award for his refusal to bow to pressure from Mr Trump and his allies, who had pushed him to call a special legislative session to rescind Arizona’s electoral votes for Mr Biden after the Democrat became just the second Democrat in history to carry the Grand Canyon State.

 He refused to consider such an action from Mr Trump despite multiple entreaties from the then-president, protests outside his home, and yet more calls from Mr Trump’s allies in Congress.